ChrisAikman/SGProject/README.md

 # Discussion Thread Application
 This is my version of the discussion thread application.

+Although I implemented this project in the way I thought best, I am certain there are better ways to go about implemented much of the functionality.
+I look forward to hearing ways to improve and optimize this app.

 Deployed build [here](http://www.chrisaikman.com/sgproj).

 ## Table of Contents